thisguytrades/thisguytrades.com/data/how-to-choose-broker/content.md

 Use Google to find out who are the most popular stock trading brokers in your country.

-## Step 2: Filter out brokers who don't have FSCS protection
+## Step 2: Filter out brokers who don't participate in FSCS

 In the UK investors have (FSCS: Financial Services Compensation Scheme)[https://www.fscs.org.uk/] that covers (investments up to £85,000)[https://www.fscs.org.uk/what-we-cover/investments/].